openreferral/hsds-transformer/README.md

 4. Install all the gems by running `bundle install`

 ### Transforming
+Here's how to transform the data if you're familiar with Ruby:

 1. Make sure your data is saved locally as CSVs in this directory.
 2. Create a mapping.yaml file and store it locally in this directory.
 This is what tells the transformer how to map fields from one set of CSVs into the HSDS format.
 See [spec/fixtures/mapping.yaml](https://github.com/switzersc/open_referral_transformer/blob/master/spec/fixtures/mapping.yaml) for an example.